 Categories and criteria.

-When we try out various camping gear, we like to break them down into categories based on different criteria.
+When we try out the coolest camp gear, we like to break them down into categories based on different criteria.
 After all, not every camper has the same needs.
 When it comes to 2-person tents, there are several categories that can help whittle down the options—

 - Best budget 2-person tent.